tharindutrm/https-tharindutrm.github.io-/_posts/2020-03-26-Oracle Flashback Technology.md

 {% endhighlight %}

-SCOTT user exists.but U2 is not available.
-Database succesfully completed the flashback operation to given SCN.
+After performing the flashback database operation ,SCOTT user exists.but U2.That means database has been database succesfully completed the flashback operation to given SCN.